If you would like to help families and individuals affected by the recent tornadoes, please make a one-time donation to the Tornado Relief Fund.

 More than 300 Boy Scouts who are part of six troops in Washington were set to deliver popcorn to Washington homes the Sunday the tornado happened.
 As part of their annual fundraiser, these scouts lost their popcorn and their customers to the storm.
 United Way funding helped them restore this loss and allowed these Scouts, and their families, to continue Scouting and provide the skills, values and leadership skills in a time of need.

 The Rebuilding Hope After a Natural Disaster: Pathways to Emotional Healing and Recovery book is also part of the 2013 Tornado Relief Fund efforts.
 The United Way, the Heart of Illinois 2-1-1 Information and Referral Service along with local parents, teachers and mental health professionals noticed that during the initial response efforts that a resource book was needed to help children, parents and teachers deal properly with long-term recovery.
-The United Way’s education initiatives, Success By 6 and S3 (Supporting Student Success), put together a team to create an activity book that effectively deals with emotional stress from disasters and trauma.
+The United Way’s education initiative S3 (Supporting Student Success), put together a team to create an activity book that effectively deals with emotional stress from disasters and trauma.
 For more information, visit the Rebuilding Hope After a Natural Disaster page. (link to new main page for this project).

 Thank you to the individuals and companies who made donations to the 2013 Tornado Relief Fund.